(FICTION 6,870 words) (BACK TO HOME PAGE)

 One writes on running water or on air.

 Catullus LXX was the poet’s rueful admission to himself that dishonesty is embedded in the game of love.
 It was one of the many Catullian verses he’d memorized in both languages.
-But for him the crux was what Liz hadn’t said.
-That was what he had to untangle.
+But here the crux was what Liz had not said.

 He got up and stood before the full-length mirror.